AndreFavotto/mqtt-scadalts/README.md

 `docker-compose up -d mysql` to start only mysql server; <br>
 `docker-compose up -d scadalts` to start only Scada-LTS service, and <br>
-`docker-compose up -d mosquitto` to start only mosquitto broker.
+`docker-compose up -d mosquitto` to start only MQTT broker.

+One might as well want to keep logs and/or store MQTT data locally.
+To do so, uncomment `docker-compose.yml` commented lines.

+Aditionally, more detailed information on Scada-LTS and reference code for this compose file can be found on [Scada-LTS Documentation](https://github.com/SCADA-LTS/Scada-LTS/wiki).